eclipse-volttron/docker/README.md

 The following requires docker to be available through the command line and sudo to be available for removing datavolumes.

+Clone this repository ```git clone https://github.com/eclipse-volttron/docker``` and ```cd docker```.

-Note: it is assumed the commands below are executing in the ```docker``` directory of volttron-core repository.
+It is assumed that you are executing from a shell within the docker directory for the rest of this README.

 ## Environmental Variables